Oh, The grand old Duke of York,

 Today’s walk followed that futile theme and the rhyme filled my head.

 Duddel Brook rises quite high on the southern slopes of Longridge Fell and reaches the Ribble in Ribchester.
-This Brook have carved its way down the hill and created a wooded valley [seen on the OS map as a green caterpillar] for the most part secretive.
+This Brook has carved its way down the hill and created a wooded valley [seen on the OS map as a green caterpillar] for the most part secretive.
 The other obvious stream is Dean Brook passing through Hurst Green.
 Their importance in the past was related to the many small mills powered by the rushing waters and hence they are worthy of exploration today.

 The path climbed away from the stream into fields.
 A lone oak tree, perhaps 300yrs old, was a waymarker across the field.
 On the road a small wholesale unit purveyed vitamins as well as ‘sweets’, I didn’t